Section 1 - Introduction

 - such other details as the Guidelines may require.

-- Relevant University personnel from Financial Services, Assurance Services, Legal Office
+- Relevant University personnel from Financial Services, Governance and Assurance Services, Legal & Compliance

 - Other parties as required under law or by authority of Council.